What You Need to Know

 What Are the Most Popular Medicare Supplement Plans?

-Over 52,000 Medicare enrollees have Medigap policies in Vermont.
-The most popular plans are C, F and N. Medigap Plan C has over 13,000 plan members while Medigap Plan N has over 10,000.
-Medigap Plan F has nearly 10,000 members enrolled.3
+Over 53,000 Medicare enrollees have Medigap policies in Vermont.
+The most popular plans are C, F and N.

 - Plan C: This plan covers most out-of-pocket costs of Medicare Part A, including coinsurance for hospital stays, hospice care and skilled nursing facility care.
 It also covers up to three pints of blood.
 This plan will pay for your Medicare Part A and Part B deductible.
 You won’t be able to join Plan C if you became eligible for Medicare after January 1, 2020.